 Backlog is defined as orders received and accepted by UTMD which have not shipped yet.
 As a supplier of primarily disposable hospital products, the nature of UTMD's non-distributor and non-OEM business requires fast response to customer orders.
 Virtually all direct shipments to end-user facilities are accomplished within a few days of acceptance of purchase orders.
 Consequently, UTMD's backlog at any point in time is comprised mainly of orders from OEM and independent distributors, which purchase in larger quantities, at less frequent intervals with fluctuating order patterns.
-Backlog shippable in less than 90 days was \$5,605 as of January 1, 2023 compared to \$4,956 as of January 1, 2022 and \$3,008 as of January 1, 2021.
+Backlog shippable in less than 90 days was \$3,650 as of January 1, 2024 compared to \$5,605 as of January 1, 2023 and \$4,956 as of January 1, 2022.
+The decline in the beginning of 2024 backlog was due to lower orders from UTMD's largest OEM customer.